scandum/binary_search/README.md

 Inbound Binary search
 ---------------------

 Due to boundary issues the mid - 1 optimization used in the standard search cannot easily be used in the boundless binary search.
 The inbound binary search solves this problem and allows fewer key checks than the boundless search.
-It might have some utility when key checks are expensive.
+It is a good choice when key checks are expensive.

 Inbound Quaternary Binary search
 --------------------------------